udap/EIP/singular/README.md

 The steps are

-1. install nativce solc
+1. install native solc, the Solidity compiler
-2. install gradle
+1. install gradle build tool
-3. clone the repository
+1. clone the repository (the web3 integration is currently in the `web3j` branch)
-4.
+1. to compile the contracts and rebuild the web3j wrappers: `./gradlew solcWithWeb3j`
+1. start the test blockchain: `ganache-cli -d`
+1. run the tests `./gradlew test`

+Check out the `build.gradle` for path configuration in the `solc` task.

+The tests are in `src/test/java/org/singular/web3j`

 Note: